 Long Close is a school where academic excellence is nurtured and achieved.
 Our outstanding teachers give individual attention to every pupil, setting the bar higher than would be expected nationally, and instilling a strong work ethic that brings richly deserved results.

-Long Close School is proud that as a non-selective school all of our GCSE results take all pupils into account, including those who have identified Learning Support Needs.
+Long Close School is proud that as a non-selective school our GCSE results take all pupils into account, including those who have identified Learning Support Needs.

-In the Core Subjects of English Language, English Literature, Mathematics and Combined Science, 91% of the cohort achieved a “strong pass” at grade 5 and above.
 46% of our pupils achieved a Grade 7 or above in English Literature, 38% achieved a Grade 7 or above in English Language and 38% achieved a Grade 7 or above in Mathematics.
-In the Combined Sciences 58% of pupils achieved a Grade 7 or above in Combined Sciences, almost half of which were awarded an exceptional Grade 9 result.
+In the Combined Sciences 58% of papers were a Grade 7 or above, almost half of which were awarded the maximum Grade 9.

-Although extremely proud of our position in the GCSE performance tables, there is another measure which is of greater importance to us; the amount of progress each child makes.
-‘Value added’ is a measure of the progress pupils make between different stages of their education; if pupils perform beyond expectations this is reflected in a high ‘value added’ score.
+‘Value added’ is a measure of the progress pupils make between different stages of their education; if pupils perform beyond expectations this is reflected in a high ‘value added’ score and Long Close students consistently perform very strongly on this.

 38% of pupils achieved Grade 7 or above in Mathematics vs 15.8% National Average